-This is a set of Standing orders based on the model set of Standing orders produced by NALC (April 2018).
+This is a set of Standing orders based on the model set of Standing orders produced by NALC (April 2018), revised 2020 and updated April 2022.
 Standing Orders that are in bold type contain legal and statutory requirements and are to be adopted without changing them or their meaning.
 Standing Orders not in bold are designed to help councils operate effectively but do not contain statutory requirements therefore they may be adopted or amended to suit a council's needs.